-Along with understanding the obstacles to disclosure, it is equally as important to note factors that facilitate disclosure.
-For instance, DiPietro, Runyan, and Fredrickson (1997) found that after being physically examined children were more inclined to disclose if the clinical interview was conducted by the same physician or nurse who did their physical examination.
+Along with understanding the obstacles to disclosure, noting the factors that facilitate disclosure is equally important.
+For instance, DiPietro, Runyan, and Fredrickson (1997) found that after being physically examined, children were more inclined to disclose if the clinical interview was conducted by the same physician or nurse who performed their physical examination.
 In terms of time, conducting interviews soon after disclosure has also been found to be beneficial in facilitating the disclosure process in CSA populations (Newlin et al., 2015).
-Malloy, Brubacher and Lamb (2013) also stated that a less frequently highlighted facilitator of disclosure is the desire of the victim to protect another person (e.g., a sibling).
-The Hopkins case can be referenced as a good example of a victims’ motivation to be protective, since it is quite possible that Shantelle’s awareness that Tasha was also being abused contributed in part to her decision to disclose.
+Malloy, Brubacher, and Lamb (2013) also stated that a less frequently highlighted facilitator of disclosure is the desire of the victim to protect another person (e.g., a sibling).
+The Hopkins case can be referenced as a good example of a victims’ motivation to be protective, because Shantelle’s awareness that Tasha was also being abused may have partly contributed to her decision to disclose.

 Recanting

 Recantation is the revocation of a previous claim (Malloy, Rivard, Mungo, & Molinaro, 2014).
-The recantation of an authentic CSA disclosure is viewed as a rare occurrence (London et al., 2008), nevertheless the repercussions are incalculable.
-When a CSA victim recants their claim, the motivating factors behind the recantation may not be considered.
+The recantation of an authentic CSA disclosure is viewed as a rare occurrence (London et al., 2008).
+Nevertheless, its repercussions are incalculable.
+When a victim of CSA recants their claim, the motivating factors behind the recantation may not be considered.
 As a result, authentic CSA cases may not be investigated properly, leading to further endangerment of victims (Marx, 1996) and other children.
-From a legal standpoint, prosecutors involved in CSA cases where victims recant, may face the formidable challenge of demystifying the behaviour to members of a jury (Parga, 2008).
-Bearing these undesirable outcomes and challenges in mind, it is quite concerning that very little is known about the cognitive effects of recantations.
-What we do know, is that following the disclosure of abuse by CSA victims, their whole family may be subjected to scrutiny.
+From a legal standpoint, prosecutors involved in CSA cases where victims recant may face the formidable challenge of demystifying the behavior to members of a jury (Parga, 2008).
+Bearing these undesirable outcomes and challenges in mind, the minimal knowledge about the cognitive effects of recantations is concerning.
+What we do know is that following the disclosure of abuse by victims of CSA, their whole family may be subjected to scrutiny.
 This negative attention can cause victims to feel even more stressed and pressured (Mollon, 2009).
-The result of feeling pressured can cause some victims to recant their reports of sexual abuse.
-Victims may also hold the belief that the recantation of a disclosure is the only means by which inter-relational harmony can be restored (Tully, 2002).
-Recantations can also be representative of a need to control the emotional and psychological turmoil that arises subsequent to disclosing about the sexual abuse.
+As a result, some victims may recant their reports of sexual abuse.
+Victims may also hold the belief that the recantation of a disclosure is the only means by which interrelational harmony can be restored (Tully, 2002).
+Recantations can also be representative of a need to control the emotional and psychological turmoil that arises after disclosing the sexual abuse.
 Some children go as far as dismissing previous claims of abuse by reframing them as dreams, while others say that they lied (Elliott & Briere, 1994).
-Victims may even recant with the hope of hampering the investigatory process into their assault and in this regard it is still a poorly understood phenomenon (Malloy, Lyon, & Quas, 2007).
-Social influences, such as pressure by the perpetrator, police involvement and judicial proceedings can also spur on recantations (Sorensen & Snow, 1991; Marx, 2000).
+Victims may even recant with the hope of hampering the investigation process into their assault, and in this regard, it is still a poorly understood phenomenon (Malloy, Lyon, & Quas, 2007).
+Social influences, such as pressure by the perpetrator, police involvement, and judicial proceedings, can also spur on recantations (Sorensen & Snow, 1991; Marx, 2000).